A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Results

 \subsection{Companion occurrence as a function of mass and semi-major axis}

 We measured occurrence as a function of both mass and separation in 30 cells defined by the following boundaries: $\frac{M_c}{\Mjup}=$\{0.8, 1.6, 3.2, 6.4, 13, 80\}, $\frac{a}{AU}=$\{0.03, 0.1, 0.3, 1, 3, 10, 30\}.
 We highlight our region of interest in the context of the CLS true mass catalog in the right panel of Figure \ref{fig:catalog_multipanel}.
-Figure \ref{fig:mass_sma_occurrence} shows the results of these calculations.
+Figure \ref{fig:mass_sma_occurrence} shows the results of these calculations and we provide the occurrence rates in Table \ref{tab:occurrence_rates}.
 The drawback of calculating occurrence in 30 separate bin is that each bin contains few companion detections, yielding large uncertainties on our measurements.
 We therefore performed a simple model comparison for the semi-major axis distribution of each mass bin: a step function versus a log-linear model, given respectively by

 and

 where $\lambda_a$ is a one-dimensional ORD, that is, the number of planets per star per semi-major axis interval.